The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

   - e.g. a query or migration file I can run if you're using SQL

 # "I can't do everything this project is asking"
-This is a simple fullstack application, and we are a fullstack program.
+This is a simple full-stack application, and we are a full-stack program.
 We hope that you have at least some experience with all the the requirements listed above.

 However, this is only one part of your application.
 So, if you have to substitute a section to get the project working, that is alright, provided you do it correctly.
 Here are the fallback configurations for this project: